If you are a parent and reading this blog, more likely you are a parent who is really keen on making sure your child learns to swim.

 If you enjoyed swimming when you were a child yourself, your children would love to hear your stories which may also include their grandparents.
 So, keep sharing your positive stories with them.

 Maybe talk to your child about how much you loved going for a swim with your friends or siblings.
 Or how you much you liked your swimming lesson with your friends.
 If you went to swimming galas with your school or any competitions, talk about those memories with a positive spin.
 If you found swimming a joyful activity from the get-go, tell your child how it felt when you went for a swim for the first time.
 Share with your child what is it about swimming that you really enjoyed most as a child yourself.

 Also, during swimming time, keep smiling and always compliment your children’s effort- no matter how small.
 Use words like:’ good splashes’ or ‘great effort’ even when they cannot swim without your help or floats.

-Saying things like ‘I don’t think you will be swimming at the next Olympic games’ will not help your child’s confidence.
+‘I don’t think you will be swimming at the next Olympic games’ will not help your child’s confidence when learning to swim.